 Our team is actively reaching out to our impacted customers (i) to provide additional information about the LIBOR transition, (ii) for more details on the contracts and discuss any required alignment with the recommended international practices and requirements, (iii) to address any questions, (iv) and advise on the way forward and timeframes.

-Contact your Relationship Manager or Private Banker should you need additional info
+Download our Frequently Asked Questions (FAQ) here or contact your Relationship Manager or Private Banker should you need additional info.